21 Jan 3 Simple Steps to Conquering Failure

 “Success and prosperity are nothing more than a way of thinking.
 We need to think differently.” – Strive Masiyiwa, Founder and Executive Chairman of Econet Group.

-Nutritionists and psychotherapists have found several (good) reasons why we need to occasionally detoxify our bodies.
-These include to remove toxins from the body, prevent chronic diseases, lose weight, enhance the function of our immune system, and so on.
+Nutritionists and psychotherapists have found several (good) reasons why we need to detoxify our bodies occasionally.
+These include removing toxins from the body, prevent chronic diseases, lose weight, enhance the function of our immune system, and so on.
 Likewise, we must occasionally detox our minds.

 If this is you, take heart, you can break that cycle from today!